-Visitation is the key to the growth and well-being of our congregation.
-The three types of visits include visiting the sick, encouragement visits to members and visiting newcomers to our congregation.
+Visitation is one of the keys to the growth and well-being of our congregation.
+The three types of visits include visiting the sick, encouragement visits to members, and visiting newcomers to our congregation.

 New Member Orientation

 Those who work in new member orientation are responsible for making sure new members are made welcome to our congregation.
-They are responsible for making sure new members fill our church worker surveys and have their picture taken for the directory.
+They are responsible for making sure new members fill our church worker surveys.

 The card ministry is an effective way to reach out to people.
 Everyone is encouraged when they receive a card whether it is for a special occasion such as a birthday or anniversary, a thank you note or get-well card.

 This ministry provides special service for those who are experiencing the loss of a loved one.
 These services include providing food for family, singing at the service, and/or operating sound/media equipment at the memorial service.

 Hilltoppers is a group of older Christians who meet on the third Monday of each month in the fellowship hall.
 The gatherings are a time of great food, conversation and fun games.